top of page

 How customs duties apply to goods entering Greece from within and outside the EU.

-Facts about fuel taxation in Greece
+Facts about currency controls in Greece

 Facts about financing property purchases in Greece